 dft = fft(x)

 hilbert function finds the exact analytic signal for a finite block of data.
-You can also generate the analytic signal by using an FIR Hilbert transformer filter to compute an approximation to the imaginary part.
+You can also generate the analytic signal by using an finite impulse response (FIR) Hilbert transformer filter to compute an approximation to the imaginary part.

 Generate a sequence composed of three sinusoids with frequencies 203, 721, and 1001 Hz.
 The sequence is sampled at 10 kHz for about 1 second.
 Use the

 hilbert function to compute the analytic signal.
 Plot it between 0.01 seconds and 0.03 seconds.

 fs = 1e4; t = 0:1/fs:1; x = 2.5 + cos(2*pi*203*t) + sin(2*pi*721*t) + cos(2*pi*1001*t); y = hilbert(x); plot(t,real(y),t,imag(y)) xlim([0.01 0.03]) legend('real','imaginary') title('hilbert Function')